aminahmemon/reproducible-research_homework/README.md

 As the same seed is set twice, the same 5 random numbers are generated each time the code is run.

-*Reproducible simulation of Brownian motion*
+*Reproducible simulation of Brownian motion:*
 Find in the question-4-code folder in reproducible-research_homework repo.

 **Question 5**